dyno-might/dyno-might.github.io/_posts/2021-12-21-evolution.md

 ---
 layout: post
-title: "Evolutionary theory and us"
+title: "Evolutionary outcomes reflect values you might not share"
 image: /img/evolution/strings.jpg
 tags: philosophy science
 description: "Why does evolution do what it does?
 And if you're a sentient being created by it, what should you think about that?"